Takis Klerides has been the Chairman of Logicom since October 2018 and a member of the Board of Directors since 2003.

 Mr Papachristoforou is a member of the Association of Chartered Certified Accountants (ACCA) and the Institute of Certified Public Accountants of Cyprus (ICPAC).
 Prior to joining Logicom, he worked as an auditor with Grant Thornton in Cyprus from 1992 to 1994 and held the position of Coordinator of Corporate Planning and Control at Esso Cyprus Inc. from 1994 to 2001.

-Dr Nicos Michaelas is the Managing Director of Demetra Investments Public Ltd, which is the largest investment company listed on the Cyprus Stock Exchange.
+Dr Nicos Michaelas is the Managing Director of Demetra Holdings PLC, which is the largest investment company listed on the Cyprus Stock Exchange.

 He oversees the operations and the investment portfolio of the company and manages investments across multiple asset classes – including capital markets, real estate and private equity.